WHU-USI3DV/LaneMapping/README.md

 ## 💡 Citation

 If you find this repo helpful, please give us a 😍 star 😍.
-Please consider citing SparseDC if this program benefits your project
+Please consider citing **LaneMapping** if this program benefits your project

 ```Tex
 @article{MI2024104139,